websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

     ```

 1. If the release notes mention database changes, use a compatible [database upgrade option](../upgrading-liferay/reference/database-upgrade-options.md) to apply all required changes and any optional changes you want.

-1. If the release notes mention index updates, configure Liferay to update the indexes on startup.
-Set the [`database.indexes.update.on.startup`](../../../../../reference/latest/en/dxp/propertiesdoc/portal.properties.html#Database) Portal Property to `true` in a [`portal-ext.properties` file](../reference/portal-properties.md).
-For example,

-    ```properties
-    database.indexes.update.on.startup=true
-    ```

-    Only indexes that start with `LIFERAY_` OR `IX_` are updated.
-Make sure any custom indexes you have do not use this naming convention.

 1. Start the application server again.